chb/ccdaScorecard/README.md

 * POST receiver to write JSON to DB (current output is files only)
 * Example Mongo queries (e.g. "All patients w/ abnormal lab results since yesterday")

+Data questions:

+* what is a Medication Activity's or Immunization Activity's "code" element?
+  (CDA and RIM don't seem to say -- different from routeCode, or approachSiteCode).

+* "doseQuantity, if present, SHOULD contain zero or one [0..1]
+@unit="1", which SHALL be selected from ValueSet UCUM Units of Measure (case sensitive) 2.16.840.1.113883.1.11.12839 DYNAMIC (CONF:8842)." -- how does one _select_ the value "1"?
+How is UCUM involved?

+* what is manufacturerOrganization or a manufacturedProduct?
+No datatype in RIM or CDA or CCDA

+(datatypes should be copied over from CDA spec!
+This is a serious usability issue --> easy errors)